HL7/bulk-data/input/pagecontent/authorization.md

   </tbody>
 </table>

-After generating an authentication JWT, the client requests a new access token via HTTP `POST` to the FHIR authorization server's token endpoint URL, using content-type `application/x-www-form-urlencoded` with the following parameters:
+After generating an authentication JWT, the client requests an access token via HTTP `POST` to the FHIR authorization server's token endpoint URL, using content-type `application/x-www-form-urlencoded` with the following parameters: